4 Counting Games to Teach Spanish Numbers in 1, 2, 3

 One great site offering fun Spanish number games is Rock A Lingua, which allows your students to choose levels based on difficulty.
 That makes it perfect for classes of varying ability levels.
-The BBC also has a useful site with games for learning Spanish numbers.

 For lower-level Spanish students, try the site Digital Dialects.
 This one also offers games relating to other simple Spanish vocabulary.